The one indulgence you would never forgo?

 A gift that you’ve recently bought for someone?

-What have you added to your wardrobe recently?
+What was the last item that you added to your wardrobe?